 "The ability to create different levels of access is great - it means we can create public-facing content that we're happy for Google to index and for anyone to find, but we can also create hidden sections for internal staff only, and a section for our integration partners with partner-specific content. - Ryan Hughes, Product Marketing Manager"

-The ability to create different levels of access is great - it means we can create public-facing content that we're happy for Google to index and for anyone to find, but we can also create hidden sections for internal staff only, and a section for our integration partners with partner-specific content.
-This feature means we can use one platform to address the various helpdesk/support needs of our customers, staff, and partners.
+The ability to create different levels of access was the standout feature for Ryan.
+"It means we can create public-facing content that we're happy for Google to index and for anyone to find, but we can also create hidden sections for internal staff only, and a section for our integration partners with partner-specific content," he remarks.
+"This feature means we can use one platform to address the various helpdesk/support needs of our customers, staff, and partners."

 The purpose of their knowledge base is to streamline their Support function by reducing the unnecessary support queries, and to improve the PoC process for prospective users by making sure they can self serve with their initial questions.
 Ryan adds: "We also consider a proper Helpdesk to be an extension of our software product, and is equally as important as the core functionality.
 We previously had very limited helpdesk capability which reflects poorly on the rest of our software product, so we knew we had to create something public-facing that alleviated prospects' concerns about our support capability."